 The work requires that we learn to master difficult inner exercises and special ways of looking at ourselves and the world, so that, especially at the beginning, it is essential to benefit from the experience of people who have been in the work longer.

 In my youth I made a point of seeking out people who seemed to have mastered what I had set myself to learn.
-One, it seemed to me, had conquered the expression of negative emotions; another, inner considering.
+One, it seemed to me, had conquered the expression of negative emotions; another, worrying.
 Generally it wasn’t enough to question these people.
 I needed to spend time with them, to befriend them, to see how they reacted to ordinary and extraordinary situations.
 And in some cases, when I learned what I had set out to learn, I moved on.
 Of course that was not always the case, sometimes the friendship survived and continued for a long time afterwards.

 For the perfect friendship I speak of is indivisible: each one gives himself so wholly to his friend that he has nothing left to distribute elsewhere. ~ Montaigne

 Another way of measuring the limits of friendship is to look at how partitioned it is.
 With most friendships we are willing to share certain parts of our lives, but not others.
-With one friend we may share our political opinions, but not our personal feelings, with another we may share a physical activity or sport, but we may not want to share our religious or esoteric beliefs.
+With one friend we may share our political opinions, but not our personal feelings, with another we may share a physical activity or sport, but we may not want to share our beliefs.
 This also works in relation to different friends.
 In other words we may not like to mix the friends that we know at work with the friends that we knew at school, or we may not like to mix our Russian friends with our American friends.

-To a certain extent this kind of partitioning is natural, but there is a danger that it possible for us to have different personalities connected with different friends and go from one personality to the other without the two knowing the each other.
+To a certain extent this kind of partitioning is natural, but there is a danger that it possible for us to have different personalities connected with different friends and go from one personality to the other without the two knowing the other.
 Roles play an important part in lesser friendships because we tend to form personalities around roles.
 For example with one friend you may feel that you need to play the role of the teacher because of an imagined or real feeling of superior being and become so identified with playing that role that you miss the opportunities to learn from them.

 Roles are important to personality because personality has no foundation of being and must reinforce its sense of place and identity.
 It needs the name of teacher or artist or Christian or businessman.
-Having a role gives it a convenient way to relate to other people; teacher and student; businessman and customer.
+Having a role gives it a convenient way to relate to other people: teacher and student; businessman and customer.
 Friendships in personality are shallow in that they are based on ideas that we have of ourselves rather than on a human or spiritual connection.

 Esoteric relationships have to be human relationships transmuted to something higher.
 They can never be less than human relationships. ~ Rodney Collin

 Because we have the possibility to exist on different levels, our friendships can also exist on different levels.
 There can be friendships in personality, friendships in essence, and friendships based on the experience of higher centers.
 Friendships based on the experience of higher centers are rare simply because there are very few people who are capable of manifesting from higher centers for any length of time, and friendship, as we have already decided, requires time.
 Essence friendships are based on real, physically based, preferences that are part of our type and center of gravity and talents and shortcomings.
 Friendships in personality are the most partitioned, or limited.
-They touch what is real in us the least, and often are based on convenience.
+They touch what is real in us the least, and are often based on convenience.

 If we take friendship as a Platonic form, then it exists in a perfected form only in the abstract, or, if we really want to follow Plato’s thought, then it exists for us as perfect only in the world between death and birth.
 In a strange way this makes sense.
 In an astral world, where the body does not veil our ability to communicate and experience the friend, there would be no undividable you and me because the material of the self would allow a comingling that is now impossible for us even in our most intimate human expressions.